Your local council and this website will be changing from the 1 April 2023 - Read more about the changes here

 Corporate Equality Objectives 2019-2023

-- improve the opportunities for integration and cohesion
+- Objective 6: Improve the opportunities for integration and cohesion

-- improve understanding of mental health and access to support
+- Objective 7: Improve understanding of mental health and access to support

-- work with the Gypsy and Traveller community to improve the provision of pitches
+- Objective 8: Work with the Gypsy and Traveller community to improve the provision of pitches